A localized consensus-based sampling algorithm: Comparison to alternative methods

-Again from \cite{carrilloConsensusbasedSampling2022}, we obtain
+Again from~\cite{carrilloConsensusbasedSampling2022}, we obtain

-For localized CBS, \cref{eq:lmm:lcbs:gauss:moments:evol-m} becomes
+For localized CBS,~\cref{eq:lmm:lcbs:gauss:moments:evol-m} becomes

-This is the ODE \cref{eq:lmm:compare:cbs:equiv:dot-m'} accelerated with a factor $c$.
-We conclude that $m_t = m'_{ct}$. \end{proof} For non-Gaussian distributions, this configuration of localized CBS likely performs quite poorly due to the large $\kappa$ value. \Cref{lmm:compare:cbs:equiv} is mainly of theoretical interest as a generalization of our argument in \cref{sec:cbs-approx} to space-dependent preconditioners.
+This is the ODE~\cref{eq:lmm:compare:cbs:equiv:dot-m'} accelerated with a factor $c$.
+We conclude that $m_t = m'_{ct}$. \end{proof} For non-Gaussian distributions, this configuration of localized CBS likely performs quite poorly due to the large $\kappa$ value, which would result in excessive smoothing of the potential function $V$.

+As it concerns only Gaussian distributions, \cref{lmm:compare:cbs:equiv} is mainly of theoretical interest.
+A more general link between localized CBS and CBS is the $\kappa\to\infty$ limit from \cref{sec:cbs-approx}.